 This technique is intended to treat panic and anxiety.
-It involves exposure to feared bodily sensations in order to elicit the response, activate any unhelpful beliefs associated with the sensations, maintain the sensations without distraction or avoidance, and allow new learning about the sensations to take place.
+It involves exposure to feared bodily sensations in order to elicit the response, activates any unhelpful beliefs associated with the sensations, maintains the sensations without distraction or avoidance, and allow new learning about the sensations to take place.
 It is intended to help the sufferer see that symptoms of panic are not dangerous, although they may be uncomfortable.

 Nightmare Exposure and Rescripting

 Nightmare exposure and rescripting is intended specifically for those suffering from nightmares.
 This technique is similar to interoceptive exposure, in that the nightmare is elicited, which brings up the relevant emotion.
 Once the emotion has arisen, the client and therapist work together to identify the desired emotion and develop a new image to accompany the desired emotion.